tnebooks/12th-physics/content.en/docs/atomic-and-nuclear-physics/_index.md

 The difference between hydrogen atom and deuterium is in the number of neutron.
 Hydrogen atom contains an electron and a proton, whereas deuterium has an electron, a proton and a neutron.

-# Unit 9: ATOMIC AND NUCLEAR PHYSICS (Continued)

-In 1931, H.C.
-Urey and co-workers noticed that in the shorter wavelength region of the hydrogen spectrum lines, faint companion lines are observed.
-From the isotope displacement effect (isotope shift), the isotope of the same element can produce slightly different spectral lines.
-The presence of these faint lines confirmed the existence of isotopes of hydrogen atom (which is named as Deuterium).

-On calculating wavelength or wave number difference between the faint and bright spectral lines, atomic mass of deuterium is measured to be twice that of atomic mass of hydrogen atom.
-Bohr atom model could not explain this isotopic shift.
-Thus by considering nuclear motion (although the movement of the nucleus is much smaller) into account in the Bohr atom model, the wave number or wavelength difference between the lines produced by the hydrogen atom and deuterium is theoretically calculated which perfectly agreed with the spectroscopic measured values.

-The difference between hydrogen atom and deuterium is in the number of neutron.
-Hydrogen atom contains an electron and a proton, whereas deuterium has an electron, a proton and a neutron.

-> **Note**

 ### Excitation energy and excitation potential

 The energy required to excite an electron from lower energy state to any higher energy state is known as excitation energy.